 target_count: 18

-- Re-check Search Console 4 weeks after a quality pass — average position for the rewritten URLs should improve by at least 5 positions.
+- Re-check Search Console 4 weeks after a quality pass.
+Average position for the rewritten URLs should improve by at least 5 positions; if it does not, the rewrite did not add anything Google values.

-- After a volume push in a cluster, sitewide impressions for that cluster’s keyword should rise even if individual pages do not all rank.
+- After a volume push in a cluster, sitewide impressions for that cluster’s keyword theme should rise even if individual pages do not all rank yet.

 Common pitfalls

 - Defining “quality” as word count.
-A 3000-word article that answers nothing is worse than a 600-word article that answers exactly one question.
+A 3,000-word article that answers nothing is worse than a 600-word article that answers exactly one question well.

 - Trying to be Wirecutter on a 3-month-old domain.
-You do not have the authority budget for in-depth comparisons yet — start with how-tos.
+You do not have the authority budget for deep comparisons yet.
+Start with how-tos and troubleshooting.

-- Refusing to publish until “it’s perfect”.
-Indie sites die from not shipping far more often than from shipping mediocre.
+- Refusing to ship until it is perfect.
+Indie sites die from not shipping far more often than from shipping something merely good.

 FAQ

 - How many articles per week is right?: Whatever you can sustain for 12 months at your quality floor.
-For most indie writers solo that is 2-5 per week; with AI assistance and editing it can be 5-10.
+For most solo writers that is 2-5 per week; with AI assistance and real editing it can reach 5-10 — but only if each page clears the floor.

-- Is AI-assisted writing low quality by default?: No, but unedited AI output is.
+- Is AI-assisted writing low quality by default?: No, but unedited AI output is, and Google now treats batches of it as scaled content abuse.
 The difference is whether a human added a real point of view, real examples, and removed generic filler.
-A prebuild similarity check helps detect AI-flavored drafts.
+A prebuild similarity check helps flag AI-flavored drafts before they ship.

-- Should I delete old thin articles?: Merge first, delete only if there is nothing to merge into.
-Deletion loses any link equity; merging keeps it via 301.
+- Should I delete old thin articles?: Merge first; delete only when there is nothing to merge into.
+Deletion loses link equity, while a 301 carries it to the merge target.

-- How long until volume starts paying off?: On a new domain, 6-9 months minimum before topical authority compounds.
-Plan accordingly — do not judge the strategy at week 8.
+- How long until volume starts paying off?: On a new domain, expect 6-9 months minimum before topical authority compounds.
+Do not judge the strategy at week 8 — that is what the monthly log is for.

-- What is a reasonable quality floor in 2026?: 800+ words, 4+ H2 sections, real code/config block for technical topics, 3+ internal links, 1 outbound reference, and one specific scenario in the lead.
+- What is a reasonable quality floor in 2026?: 800+ words, 4+ H2 sections, a real code or config block for technical topics, 3+ internal links, 1 outbound reference, and one specific scenario in the lead.

 Related